Azores Voyage of 1589: Faial

 On 6 September 1589 the English fleet arrived off Horta harbour in Faial.
 The Forte de Santa Cruz which dominated the harbour was approached under a truce and a surrender was demanded, but the Governor of the place refused saying that their "oath and allegiance lay to King Philip of Spain".
 After this was done 300 English troops descended on the beach of Lagoa, launched an attack on the port then swiftly attacked the village, sacked the buildings and forced the residents to flee into the interior.
 For four days they plundered the possessions of the inhabitants, in addition to demanding a ransom of 2000 ducats.
 This eventually was paid by the authorities, mostly with the silver of the churches whose buildings were not spared by the destructive fury of the Englishmen.
 When they attacked the fort, the building was defended by less than fifty Spanish and Portuguese soldiers and was quickly overwhelmed after some resistance.
 The Governor Diego Gomez was however given a safe conduct by Cumberland personally.
 Fifty-eight pieces of iron ordnance were also captured and taken away and the platform on which they had stood was demolished, and the buildings within the fort were burned down.

 After gathering booty the fleet sailed to the nearby island of Graciosa whereby an attack was then made.
 The Portuguese villagers however immediately produced a flag of truce and some sixty tons of wine, and fresh food was brought out to the fleet, after which they then set sail from the island.
-By this time however a Spanish treasure feet had just entered Terceria and Cumberland not realising had missed them whilst being at Graciosa.
+By this time however a Spanish treasure fleet had just entered Terceira and Cumberland not realising had missed them whilst being at Graciosa.